rust-lang/rust/docs/dev/README.md

 We use GitHub Actions for CI.
 Most of the things, including formatting, are checked by `cargo test` so, if `cargo test` passes locally, that's a good sign that CI will be green as well.
-The only exception is that long-running by default a skipped locally.
+The only exception is that some long-running tests are skipped locally by default.
 Use `env RUN_SLOW_TESTS=1 cargo test` to run the full suite.

 We use bors-ng to enforce the [not rocket science](https://graydon2.dreamwidth.org/1597.html) rule.